 Birthmarks may be more common in certain people.
 For example:

-- Café-au-lait spots may occur in people with neurofibromatosis.
+- Café-au-lait spots may happen in people with neurofibromatosis.

 - Hemangiomas are more common in females, people with light skin, and babies born very early.

-- Mongolian spots are seen more often in people with darker skin.
+- Congenital dermal melanocytosis is seen more often in people with darker skin.

 - Port-wine stains